SYe-hub/SYe-hub.github.io/_pages/about.md

 <h2 >News</h2>

+- *2025.10*: &nbsp; One paper on fine-grained visual categorization is accepted to **IEEE TPAMI**, thanks to all co-authors.
 - *2025.08*: &nbsp; One paper on fine-grained image retrieval is accepted to **KBS**, congrating to Yuetian.
 - *2025.07*: &nbsp; One paper on image retrieval is accepted to **IEEE TNNLS**.
 - *2025.03*: &nbsp; One paper on fine-grained visual categorization is accepted to **Pattern Recognition**.